Ayn Rand “Objectivism” awards

 - Believe that signs like “No Turn on Red” are for others.

-- Make left-hand turns into pedestrians who have the right of way, expecting said pedestrians to scatter.
+- Make left-hand turns into pedestrians who have the right of way.

 - Go through the changing yellow light to ensure the intersection is blocked.